aws-samples/amazon-ivs-realtime-web-demo-reactjs/README.md

 - [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## You will learn how to:
+This repository contains two directories: /hello-world/client and /hello-world-with-grid-layout/client.
+These directories contain sample code in reactJs for a real-time interactive web application using Amazon IVS broadcast SDK and /hello-world-with-grid-layout/client has an additional feature to support dynamic grid layout when multiple participants join a stage.
+You can choose to run the finished code or create app from scratch following steps below for each of the options -

 - [Run the finished code](#run-the-finished-code)
 - [Create app from scratch](#create-app-from-scratch)